-Wayside Pit or Quarry: means a temporary pit or quarry opened and used by or for a public road authority solely for the purpose of a particular project or contract of road construction and not located on the road right-of-way, but does not include a licensed pit or quarry.
+Wayside Pits and Quarries means a temporary pit or quarry opened and used by or for a public authority solely for the purpose of a particular project or contract of road construction and not located on the road right-of-way.
+(PPS 2020)

-Wetlands: means lands that are seasonally or permanently covered by shallow water, as well as lands where the water table is close to or at the surface and where the presence of abundant water has caused the formation of hydric soils and has favoured the dominance of either hydrophytic or water tolerant plants.
-The four major types of Wetlands are swamps, marshes, bogs, and fens.
+Wetlands means lands that are seasonally or permanently covered by shallow water, as well as lands where the water table is close to or at the surface.
+In either case the presence of abundant water has caused the formation of hydric soils and has favoured the dominance of either hydrophytic plants or water tolerant plants.
+The four major types of wetlands are swamps, marshes, bogs and fens.
+Periodically soaked or wetlands being used for agricultural purposes which no longer exhibit wetland characteristics are not considered to be wetlands for the purposes of this definition.
+Wetlands are further identified, by the Ministry of Natural Resources and Forestry or by any other person, according to evaluation procedures established by the Ministry of Natural Resources and Forestry, as amended from time to time.
+(Greenbelt Plan) (APTG2020) (PPS2020)